Americans for Public Trust

 CRC Advisors and Leonard Leo

 In 2020, Americans for Public Trust spent over half a million dollars on independent contracting services, with $220,000 of that going to “Creative Response Concepts,” a Republican PR firm now known as CRC Advisors.
 Right-wing activist and former Trump judicial advisor Leonard Leo launched CRC Advisors in 2020.
 Leo currently serves as the chair of CRC Advisors and as co-chair of the Federalist Society.
-CRC Advisors is staffed by several former Federalist Society leaders and has been paid over $41 million by groups connected to Leonard Leo since 2012.
+APT went on to pay CRC Advisors over $470,000 in 2021, and nearly $481,000 in 2022.
+Payments to CRC Advisors made up over 28% of APT’s expenses in 2022, despite their revenue decreasing by over 56% year-over-year.
+CRC Advisors is staffed by several former Federalist Society leaders and has been paid over $100 million by groups connected to Leonard Leo over the course of a decade.

 America Rising